Find Grad Schools

 • Sports Medicine Coordinator

-In 2016, there was an estimated number of 27,800 jobs in the United States for Athletic Trainer.
+There were about 27,800 jobs for Athletic Trainer in 2016 (in the United States).
 New jobs are being produced at a rate of 22.7% which is above the national average.
 The Bureau of Labor Statistics predicts 6,300 new jobs for Athletic Trainer by 2026.
 Due to new job openings and attrition, there will be an average of 2,200 job openings in this field each year.

 undefined